 The poor and illiterate were tired of being oppressed and exploited by rich men.
-People wanted to get rid of status-quo and create a classless society even if that meant to let loose a river of blood.
+People wanted to get rid of the status quo and create a classless society even if that meant letting loose a river of blood.
 This protest against injustice gave birth to the revolutionary “Naxalbari movement” in the late ’60s, mainly lead by radical communist leaders.
 “It is only in the case of the poor and the illiterate that the question of caste comes up.
 No one cares about the caste of the wealthy, whose only identity is that they are rich.”

 There’s Gunpowder in the Air (Review)